BOUGHANMIChaima/Multiplicatif-Marketing-Mix-Modeling-Implementation/README.md

 ## 1.2 AdStock
 Media effect on sales may lag behind the original exposure and extend several weeks.
 The carry-over effect is modeled by Adstock:  <br/>
 ![](https://github.com/BOUGHANMIChaima/Multiplicatif-Marketing-Mix-Modeling-Implementation/blob/main/eq3.jpg)  <br/> <br/>
+L: length of the media effect <br/>
+P: peak/delay of the media effect, how many weeks it's lagging behind first exposure <br/>
+D: decay/retention rate of the media channel, concentration of the effect <br/>
+The media effect of current weeks is a weighted average of current week and previous (L− 1) weeks. <br/>

 ## 1.3 Dminishing Return
 ## 2. Model Specification & Implementation